honggkang/honggkang.github.io/about.md

 Any choice has its tradeoff.
 Nothing's only bad, nothing's only good.
 No need to excessively agonize about sth and hesistate.
 Act resolutely!

 Unstable without feedback.
-Failure is tolerable without repeated (same) mistakes.
+Failure is tolerable, but without (same) mistakes.
 Learning from failure is necessary.

 - Healthy/sustatinable organization.
 - Human deserves not to do repeated, unhappy and meaningless works (human dignity).